Graph Neural Networks with a Distribution of Parametrized Graphs: EXPERIMENTS

-The heterogeneous graph datasets used are the same as those employed in \cite{yun2019gtn} and \cite{Lee2022SGATSG}.
-These datasets include two citation networks named DBLP\footnote{https://dblp.uni-trier.de/} and ACM\footnote{http://dl.acm.org/}, as well as a movie dataset named IMDB\footnote{ https://www.imdb.com/interfaces/}.
-Within the DBLP dataset, there are three distinct node types (Paper (P), Author (A), Conference (C)) and four edge types (PA, AP, PC, CP).
-The ACM dataset also comprises three node types (Paper (P), Author (A), and Subject (S)) and four edge types (PA, AP, PS, SP).
-Similarly, the IMDB dataset has three node types (Movie (M), Actor (A), Director (D)) along with four edge types (MD, DM, MA, AM).
-The dataset statistics are given in the Appendix.
+The heterogeneous graph datasets used are the same as those in \citet{yun2019gtn} and \citet{Lee2022SGATSG}.
+These datasets include two citation networks DBLP and ACM, as well as a movie dataset IMDB.
+They have similar edge type structures (cf.\ \cref{sec:hed}).
+For example, IMDB has three node types (Movie (M), Actor (A), Director (D)) and two edge types (MD, MA).
+Hence, the parameter is $\blambda = (\lambda, 1-\lambda)$.

-We assessed our approach against five baseline models.
-Specifically, GAT and GCN are designed for homogeneous graphs, while GTN \citep{yun2019gtn}, Simple-HGN \citep{hgb} and SeHGNN \citep{Yang2023SimpleAE} are state-of-the-art models developed for heterogeneous graph settings.
-For our model, we treat edges of different directions as a single type, resulting in two symmetric edge-type specific adjacency matrices.
-We consider the sample space $\Lambda$ to span the range $[0.0, 1.0]$ and discretize it in increments of 0.05 to obtain $\widehat{\Lambda}$.
+We assess our approach against five baseline models.
+Specifically, GAT and GCN are designed for homogeneous graphs, while GTN \citep{yun2019gtn}, Simple-HGN \citep{hgb} and SeHGNN \citep{Yang2023SimpleAE} are state-of-the-art models developed for heterogeneous graphs.
+Our framework, applicable to diverse GNNs, is exemplified with a GCN backbone, named EM-GCN.
+We consider different variants of EM-GCN, based on choices of $p_0(\cdot), p'_{0,t}(\cdot), q(\cdot)$, as summarized in \cref{tab:ppq}.